-Study site personnel must alert Lilly or its designee of any serious adverse event (SAE) within 24 hours of investigator awareness of the event via a sponsor-approved method.
+Study site personnel must alert Lilly or its designee of any SAE within 24 hours of investigator awareness of the event via a sponsor-approved method.
 If alerts are issued via telephone, they are to be immediately followed with official notification on study-specific SAE forms.